Five for the Prize!

-Five Washington College seniors today were named finalists for the 2017 Sophie Kerr Prize, the nation’s largest undergraduate literary award which, now in its 50th anniversary year, is worth $65,768.
-All five will read from their work at an event this Friday, where poet Elizabeth Spires will announce the winner.
+CHESTERTOWN, MD—Five Washington College seniors today were named finalists for the 2018 Sophie Kerr Prize, the nation’s largest undergraduate literary award, this year worth $63,711.
+All will read from their work at an event this Friday, where author, journalist, and literary critic Maureen Corrigan will announce the winner.

-The finalists’ reading and the announcement of the winner begins at 7 p.m. in Hotchkiss Recital Hall in the Gibson Center for the Arts and is free and open to the public.
-It will also be live streamed here: https://livestream.com/washcoll/sophiekerr .
+The finalists’ reading and the announcement of the winner begins at 7:30 p.m. in Hotchkiss Recital Hall in the Gibson Center for the Arts and is free and open to the public.
+It will also be live streamed at https://www.washcoll.edu/offices/digital-media-services/live/ .

-“It is always such a joy reading these portfolios.
-They reflect the literary ethos and emphasis we place on writing that is the heart and soul of this College,” says Professor Kathryn Moncrief, Chair of the English department and Sophie Kerr Curator.
-“These students and their outstanding work show their diverse interests and approaches, as well as their shared passion for the written word.”
+“It is always a privilege to read these portfolios.
+They illuminate the best of the literary culture and the commitment to writing that is the heart and soul of this College,” says Professor Kathryn Moncrief, Chair of the English department and Sophie Kerr Curator.
+“These students and their outstanding work highlight their diverse interests and approaches, their promise in the field of literary endeavor, their dedication to craft, and their shared passion for the written word.”

-The work submitted for the prize ranges across genre and topic, encompassing essay, poetry, non-fiction, journalism, and print projects.
-“The finalists address politics, loss, travel, history, and social issues including affirmative action and racism.
-And they do so with burnished lyricism, surprising use of form, and a mature sense of urgency,” says James Hall, Director of the Rose O’Neill Literary House.
+The work submitted for the prize ranges across genre and topic, encompassing essay, poetry, nonfiction, journalism, academic scholarship, and print projects.
+“The finalists address politics, entomology, history, family, and social issues including feminism and racism.
+And they do so with the writer’s devotion to delight, provocation, and craft,” says James Hall, Director of the Rose O’Neill Literary House.

 About the Sophie Kerr Prize and Legacy